The Difference Between A Territory And A Country

 Slovakian citizenship and passport are granted in conjunction with EU citizenship

-Obtaining Slovak citizenship by descent is not difficult; nevertheless, it does involve completing certain requirements, such as having roots in this nation.
+Obtaining Slovak citizenship by descent is not difficult, but it's not an inexpensive process; nevertheless, it does involve completing certain requirements, such as having roots in this nation.
 Even so, proof of kinship with those born here is required.
-You can seek to have your Slovak citizenship restored by proving your ancestry and meeting the Slovak government's qualifying standards.
+You can seek to have your Slovak citizenship by proving your ancestry and meeting the Slovak government's qualifying standards.

 Related article: How Can I Become A French Citizen Through My Parents?